CatwalkDev/Catwalk/README.md

 # 🐱 Catwalk

-**Lock your Mac's keyboard and trackpad so your cat can walk across it — no consequences.**
+**Lock your Mac's keyboard so that your cat can walk across it without any consequences.**

-Catwalk lives in your menu bar as a little cat.
-Click it, and every keystroke, click, and scroll is ignored until you click it again.
-Your screen stays exactly where you left it — the video keeps playing, your work stays put — so it's perfect for the moment a cat decides your keyboard is the comfiest spot in the house.
+Catwalk lives in your menu bar as a little cat icon.
+Click it, and every keystroke, click, and scroll is ignored until you click the icon again.
+Now you can leave your video conference or vibe coding session open, enable Catwalk, and confidently walk away from your computer knowing that Mr. Whiskers isnt going to send the message "jkdsfaksfdh" to your manager.

 <!-- Add a screenshot here: docs/screenshot.png -->

-## Features
+## Optional Sounds

-- **One-click lock** from the menu bar — the cat fills in solid while it's active.
-- **Nothing gets through** — keyboard, clicks, and scrolling are all blocked.
-- **Your screen stays live** — when the cat touches something, the screen dims with a spotlight on the menu-bar cat and a friendly *“Input ignored!”*, so you always know what's going on.
-- **Easy to unlock** — click the cat, or press **⌃⌘L** (handy when a paw is on the trackpad).
-- **Optional sounds** — play a **Purr**, **Hiss**, **Bloop**, or **Keyboard** sound while the cat is on the keys, with a volume slider.
-Right-click the cat to choose.
+You can right click the cat icon for additional sound options:
+- Bloop: Make your cat feel productive!
+- Keyboard: Make your cat feel like a great novelist!
+- Purr: Make your cat happy!
+- Hiss: Subtly tell your cat to get the f*** off of your keyboard.

 ## Install

-### Download
 Grab the latest **`Catwalk.app.zip`** from the [Releases page](../../releases), unzip it, and drag **Catwalk** to your Applications folder. (macOS 13+, Apple Silicon or Intel.)

 > On first launch macOS may say it's from an unidentified developer.
 Right-click the app →
 > **Open** → **Open**.
-(Catwalk is open source and not notarized.)
+> Accessibility permission is used for blocking the keyboard and mouse input only.

-### Build from source
+## Build from source
 Requires the Xcode command-line tools.

 ```bash